 - Students use the information from the video and chart to write an informative acrostic poem with the phrase “BEWARE OF CLAIMS”, following the criteria in the guide sheet.

-- Students can apply this knowledge by completing this food product labeling assignment from Nutrition 411.
+- Students can apply this knowledge by completing the Food Packaging Worksheet below from Nutrition 411.

 - As a creative culminating or extension project, students can “remake” a food product for it’s true meaning like the Nutella example from the video.
 Students just need to include the original label of the product they are remaking either in picture form or actual container form.